faster-cpython/ideas/3.12/README.md

 Ultimately we want to be able to call directly into these functions from JIT compiled code.
 With that ultimate goal in mind, we also want an intermediate calling convention suitable for calling from a specializing interpreter.
-Nicknamed "hasty call" as nod to "fast call", this calling convention would leave parsing and re-ordering the arguments to the caller, but handle unboxing and type-checking in the caller.
+Nicknamed "hasty call" as nod to "fast call", this calling convention would leave parsing and re-ordering the arguments to the caller, but handle unboxing and type-checking in the callee.

 For example, consider a function wih the signature `foo(a:int, b:int, *, c:Any=None)->None`
 with the underlying C implementation signature `void foo_impl(Py_ssize_t a, Py_ssize_t b, PyObject *c)`